Foot Health Service - Newham

 High quality intervention for those individuals considered to be at greatest risk of developing foot health complications as a result of complex medical history and podiatric needs.

-The core purpose of the Foot Health Service is to deliver an increasingly evidenced based service to the residents of Newham aimed at reducing foot problems, maintaining or improving mobility and reducing pain through treatment and education in a cost-effective manner at appropriate times to patients.
+The core purpose of the Foot Health Service is to deliver an increasingly evidence-based service to the residents of Newham aimed at reducing foot problems, maintaining or improving mobility and reducing pain through treatment and education in a cost-effective manner at appropriate times to patients.

 The service aims to provide high quality intervention for those individuals considered to be at greatest risk of developing foot health complications as a result of complex medical history and podiatric needs.